The Tools I Use to Run Big Brand System

 Now if I can just get Scribe to write my posts while I sleep…

 Constant Contact | AWeber | MailChimp Reviews

 Writing and sending compelling, informative and helpful emails is a great way to stay in contact with your audience.
 My email newsletter — the Weekend Digest — publishes every Saturday is sent out using AWeber.

 One feature to look for in an email marketing company is auto-responders.
-Auto-responder emails are pre-written emails that are set up to go out to your mailing list over time.
-Those of you who have signed up for the free Marketing Toolkit and have received the Design 101 e-course have received a series of design tips via auto-responder.
+Auto-responder emails are pre-written emails that are set up to go out to your email list automatically over time.
+If you signed up for the free Marketing Toolkit and have received the Design 101 e-course have received a series of design tips via auto-responder.
 That series is sent out using AWeber.
 Constant Contact also offers email auto-responders, as does MailChimp, which is mentioned below.

 AWeber is not quite as easy to use as Constant Contact, but has very high deliverability rates, which means more of your emails get through to your customers’ inboxes.
 AWeber also offers the ability to turn your blog posts into email messages.
-Those of you who sign up for blog updates for this blog receive them through the AWeber system.
+If you’re getting blog updates from me, those go through the AWeber system.